Update System Firmware

 Run

-to determine the block devices.Additional Information
+lsblkto determine the block devices.Additional Information

 - Run this command to ensure that there isn’t already a device labeled

-. - This command lists information about all available or the specified block devices.
+sdb1on the system, and confirm that when the thumb drive appears it shows up assdb1. - This command lists information about all available or the specified block devices.

 - The command prints all block devices (except RAM disks) in a tree-like format by default.